 Sahar also advises on employee relations, hiring, employee separation, internal investigations, wage and hour audits, and workplace safety matters (including COVID-19 compliance).
 She assists with drafting employee handbooks, personnel policies, confidentiality and nondisclosure agreements, and other types of employment agreements, and she has experience in providing due diligence support in mergers and acquisitions.

-A California kid through and through, Sahar went on to earn her J.D. from the University of Southern California’s Gould School of Law.
-While in Los Angeles, she competed in the Arbitration Moot Court Competition and won American Jurisprudence Awards for Criminal Law and Legal Research and Writing.
-She also founded several organizations including the Art Law Society, the Entertainment Law Society, and the USC Entertainment Law Spotlight publication of which she also served as editor-in-chief.
+Sahar earned her B.A. in English and comparative literature from the University of California, Los Angeles, graduating summa cum laude.
+During college, she was a member of the Phi Beta Kappa honor society, an editor for the Humanities Research Journal, and served as editor-in-chief for the Undergraduate Law Journal.
+She earned her J.D. from the University of Southern California’s Gould School of Law, where she competed in the Arbitration Moot Court Competition and won American Jurisprudence Awards for Criminal Law and Legal Research and Writing.
+At USC, Sahar founded several organizations including the Art Law Society, the Entertainment Law Society, and the USC Entertainment Law Spotlight publication of which she served as editor-in-chief.

 Los Angeles Lawyer, “How Fares Hospitality in COVID-19?”
-(2020)
+(2020).

-USC Entertainment Law Spotlight, “Not Just Your Muse: Unmasking Sexual Capitalism in Hollywood” (2018)
+USC Entertainment Law Spotlight, “Not Just Your Muse: Unmasking Sexual Capitalism in Hollywood” (2018).

-UC Berkeley Comparative Literature Journal, “Arthur Symons and Decadent Lyric” (Fall 2014)
+UC Berkeley Comparative Literature Journal, “Arthur Symons and Decadent Lyric” (Fall 2014).